-Around the bend from Puerto Vallarta, associate editor Aislyn Greene found Yelapa—a piña colada-free beach retreat.
+Around the bend from Puerto Vallarta, senior editor Aislyn Greene found Yelapa—a piña colada–free beach retreat.
 (Moonshine is a different story.)

 No cars, no crowds.
 That’s what sold me on Yelapa, a small fishing village a one-hour boat ride from Puerto Vallarta.
 “There’s not even Wi-Fi,” said a friend.
 I booked a flight the next day.